raagav456/MovieDataBaseApplication/README.md

 # MovieDataBaseApplication
-This is a MovieDataBaseApplication built using Android Studio.
+This is a Movie DataBase Application built using Android Studio.